DiddiLeija/diddiparser2/docs/editor.rst

 --------------------

-The editor is pretty simple: it is a text widget, with a menu that provides all the necessary options (see below).
+The editor is pretty simple: it is a text widget, with a menu that provides all the necessary options (see their options below).

 Editor's options and tools
 --------------------------